-Palmer earned 46.8% of the vote in the March primary and will compete in a runoff election on May 26, 2020.
+Palmer earned 46.8% of the vote in the March primary and subsequently won a primary runoff election on July 14, 2020.

 Endorsed in the 2020 Democratic primary election by the Houston Chronicle editorial board.

 1. If elected, what do you believe your primary role and responsibility as a state board member should be?

 My primary role would be to make certain that experts in each field are put on the committees that analyze the curriculum and make adjustments as necessary during the review process.
 I would also make certain that the curriculum includes factual information so that our students are not left behind in the economy of the future because they do not know the facts that are agreed upon by the majority of scientists, historians, or health experts.
 However, I would also continue my advocacy and testify before the state legislature for greater funding for public schools as well as a moratorium on approval of new charter schools until such time as an audit can be conducted.
 This audit would include not just financial issues but also an audit of accommodations provided to special education students and those with 504 accommodations.
 In addition, I would lobby for a law that shuts down charter schools if their state accountability rating is lower that the neighborhood schools around it for more than 2 years.

 2. In your opinion, what is the most pressing issue facing public education in Texas?